Jacuv01/Spring-JavaFX/README.md

 # Spring-JavaFX
-Spring-JavaFX is a Spring Boot and JavaFX Integration it provides a simple Template ready to use in your desktop projects
+Spring-JavaFX is a Spring Boot and JavaFX Integration, Spring Boot provides you necessary components to implement MVC, IOC and AOP.
+Spring boot also can be integrated in a JavaFX project and there is absolutely no requirement for XML configuration.

 # Install